radust777/mslearn-AI900/lab_docs/03 - Lab 03a Instructions.md

 In this lab we will be using the Computer Vision service in Azure to identify real-world items based on images.

 ### Tasks
 1. Open the **03a - Image Analysis with Computer Vision.ipynb** notebook.
+    **Note:** You may be prompted to complete a 2-minute survey.
+Go ahead and select **No, thanks**.
+You may need to do this more than once.
 2. Follow the instructions in the notebook to complete the lab.